influxdata/docs-v2/content/v2.0/reference/glossary.md

 ### event

-Measurements gathered at irregular time intervals.
+Metrics gathered at irregular time intervals.

 <!-- ### explicit block
+-->
 ### expression

--->
+A combination of one or more constants, variables, operators, and functions.

 ## F